 route description | Cascade River to Martins Bay coast route, South Westland

 Probably best to go from north to south as the Jackson River Road roadend is more difficult to access due to its remoteness.
 The walking also gets progressively easier, mostly, with the boulders becoming gravel and sand at times as you go south.

 Following the coast down is fairly obvious.
 The track climbs over Sandrock Bluff, and is somewhat hard to follow, particularly on the south side.
-The base of the track is well enough marked.
+The base of the track is well enough marked and is about 1 km from the other side of the bluff.
 (If you come from the south you need to go 100 m or so up Bluff Creek, and look out for the fishing buoys.)

 Just note that there are few camping spots along the way.
 And that it may take longer than you think.

 From Big Bay Hut you can continue around the coast to Martins Bay Hut and either tramp out via the Demon Trail, jet boat up Lake McKerrow/Whakatipu Waitai, or fly.
 Or, if the weather forecast is still good, have two big, wet days on the Pyke.

 At the south end of the Hollyford Track, 17 km from the Milford road, there is a carpark and usually plenty of traffic due to the nearby 275 m Humboldt Falls.
 Quite possible to hitchhike to Te Anau.

 huts and campsites | Cascade River to Martins Bay coast route, South Westland